 Alternatively, some schemes may decide they wish to encourage transfers (without impacting on other members of the scheme) in an effort to reduce the future liabilities for pension payments.
 They may, therefore, decide to increase the cash transfer value on offer.

 Calculating the cash transfer value of a pension is, therefore, a complex exercise based on a number of assumptions on what may happen in future.
 Transfer values from scheme to scheme and individual to individual can vary significantly as a result of scheme rules and personal circumstances used as inputs to the calculation.
 Should you have any questions about the pension transfer value you may receive then please call us on 0800 043 8341 or simply complete the contact box below.
 You may wish to consult our Pension Transfer FAQ section.
-You may email us at email@example.com/

 The information in this article does not constitute financial or other professional advice.
 You should not take action on the basis of this article without seeking regulated independent financial advice that addresses your specific circumstances.